Skip to content

 • Name: Provide a unique name to help distinguish between projects.
 (The field supports letters, numbers, spaces, hyphens, and underscores.
 Duplicate names are allowed but discouraged.)

-Screenshot of the workspace details page
+Screenshot of the new workspace details page

-Click New Workspace on the Workspaces page to get started.
+Click New workspace on the Workspaces page to get started.

 • Use the drop-down menu to select members from your organization or previous collaborators.